Interviews

 ”And then I had a call from the new president of Yale.
 He said that he had heard about my interests.
 He said he thought they coincided with his, and would I come to New Haven and look at that position?
 I did, and it looked just right.
 He was all for bringing the medical school and the university together in closer relationship and for bringing the medical school into closer relationship with its community”

 After medical school, Dr. May completed a surgical residency at Massachusetts General Hospital, which was interrupted by eye surgery.
-During his convalesence, he traveled to Haiti, and after his residency, returned to Haiti where he worked at the Albert Schweitzer Hospital.
-He also served as Director of Community Health at the Peter Bent Brigham Hospital, Medical Director of the Wrentham Developmental Center, and as Founder of FAMILY, Inc. a non-profit which creates secure and nurturing environments of mutual supports in which all children and families can thrive.
+During his convalescence, he traveled to Haiti and, after his residency, returned to Haiti, where he worked at the Albert Schweitzer Hospital.
+He also served as Director of Community Health at the Peter Bent Brigham Hospital, Medical Director of the Wrentham Developmental Center, and as Founder of FAMILY, Inc., a non-profit which creates secure and nurturing environments of mutual supports in which all children and families can thrive.

 "And so all of these factors just entered into who I am and who I have been in my life ever since."